-The label stop sensor, which controls the media feed, is covered by two plastic guides.
+Both parts of the label stop sensor, which controls the media feed, are covered by plastic guides.
 The guides are transparent to allow the light to pass between the two parts of the label stop sensor.
 These areas must be kept clean from dust, stuck labels, and adhesive residue.